-How Rising Inflation Affects You
+How Rising Inflation in Nigeria Affects You

 The world is currently battling with unprecedented levels of high inflation rates, triggered by the Russia-Ukraine crisis, which has caused a significant hike in energy prices and by consequence, a spike in the price of food and services.